About Us

 The debt conversion generated additional resources for conservation and climate in Ecuador

 that will be managed by the BCA Fund.
 The Program will receive an average of USD 19 million per year for the next 17 years.
-The financing will also capitalize an endowment fund, expected to be worth USD 135 million by 2042, to support the Amazon Biocorridor over the long term.
+The financing will also capitalize an endowment fund, expected to be worth USD 135 million by 2042, to support the Biocorredor Amazónico over the long term.

 Photo: TNC Ecuador